Expect the Unexpected: Case Study

 As a result, the business ground to a halt.
 Although there was a bank mandate in place for the senior solicitors in the practice, the bank’s procedures required a director of the company to be able to execute the daily transactions.
 The employees were due to be paid in two days and suppliers had been promised payments.

 There was no will, disaster plan or key man insurance; therefore, automatically, the deceased’s partner, as next of kin, became the administrator of both the estate and the business.
 As the business was a solicitor practice, it proved even more complex due to the stringent ownership rules.

 The family required our assistance and expertise to move this forward and guide them, and the practice, through this difficult time.
-Should a will or disaster recovery place been in place, this would have been a very simple exercise.
+If a will or disaster recovery plan had been in place, this would have been a very simple exercise.